StefanAvra/tinyprints/README.md

+### NOTE:
+- 2023-02-15 Web app is down because heroku does not have a free tier anymore.
+If there is any interest you can contact me / open an issue and I might look for hosting.
-## NOTE: Web app is up but printer is currently down.
+- 2022-02-15 Web app is up but printer is currently down.
 Needed that Raspberry Pi for something else.

 # tinyprints
 Flask web app that lets anyone create small prints that will be printed on my thermal printer.
 Deployed on [Heroku](https://tinyprints.herokuapp.com/).